-We can not feel it, yet the lowliest rabbit has the sense to run when lightning is about to strike.
+We cannot feel it, yet common rabbits have the sense to run when lightning is about to strike.

 Decoding the third part of Kryptos might lead you to reconsider history itself as an invisible force.
 Things that became secret simply because they were buried and forgotten, are recovered to the light of day through the study of archeology.
 History affects us through what we forget as well as what we remember, and often serves as the basis for cultural differences.

-Government too is an invisible forces, which may become apparent in the sculpture when the fourth part of Kryptos is solved.
+Government too is an invisible force, which may become apparent in the sculpture when the fourth part of Kryptos is solved.

 Some of his other sculptures deal with wave forces.
-At least one of his other sculptures (exhibits) deals with ocean wave motions.
-Others show the effect of electromagnetic fields through their affects on free-moving pieces of metal.
+At least one of his other exhibits deals with ocean wave motions.
+Others show the effect of electromagnetic fields through their effects on free-moving pieces of metal.
 A person viewing these works might be inspired to consider these forces, perhaps while not even thinking of them as forces.
 It would be interesting to see how he would portray gravitational waves.
 We all live with the effects, but rarely acknowledge their existence.

 Kryptos and the Berlin Clock

 Mr. Sanborn is currently best known for his sculpture Kryptos.
-Time will likely change that as folks learn of his art, and are led to rediscover the dawn of the nuclear age.
+Time will likely change that as folks learn more about his art, and are led to rediscover the dawn of the nuclear age.